 The U.S. Navy in its practice for war has a history in Maui County.
-Among other actions, Navy used our eighth largest Hawaiian island, Kaho’olawe, a place sacred to Hawaiians, for target practice.
-Starting in 1941.
-Kaho’olawe was transformed into a bombing range with ship-to-shore bombardment and later with American submarines testing torpedoes by firing them at shoreline cliffs.
+Among other actions, the Navy used our eighth largest Hawaiian island, Kaho’olawe, a place sacred to Hawaiians, for target practice.
+Starting in 1941, Kaho’olawe was transformed into a bombing range with ship-to-shore bombardment and later with American submarines testing torpedoes by firing them at shoreline cliffs.
 They even simulated the blast effects of nuclear weapons on shipboard weapon systems.
 Although Kaho’olawe is about six miles from Maui, our island windows shook at the bombing impacts.
 During the Navy testing and practice, a few of the torpedoes missed – and landed on Maui!

 Despite decades of protest, the Navy continued the bombings until 1990!
 The results: a dead island where although over 9 million tons of debris and un-exploded ordinances have been removed, no one can live, no one can even visit without getting special permission because it is still too dangerous to be there.
 I can see Kaho’olawe from the deck of my house.
 The Navy spent millions to clean it up, but there are still un-exploded Navy bombs there; I’m not likely ever to go there.

 The U.S. Navy has a new plan.
 According to the January 4, 2019 edition of “The Maui News,” the Navy says, “[T]here will be no live-fire or amphibious assault craft and aircraft landings as part of their proposed exercises around Maui County . . .The Navy is proposing nearshore water training in the county, which will include naval special operation personnel diving and swimming and launching and recovering small vehicles designed to operate underwater” (A 1).